 At the conclusion of their July policy-making meeting on Wednesday, Federal Reserve members approved the hefty hike.
 And this unprecedented action underscores how far the Fed is willing to push the economy to moderate rising costs for Americans, amid the highest price increases since the 1980s.

 Furthermore, the fact that the Fed is making this strong decision shows confidence in the health of the labor market.
-However, the speed with which interest rates are expected to rise underscores his growing concern about the rising cost of living.
+However, the speed with which interest rates are expected to rise underscores his growing concern regarding the rising cost of living.
 High inflation is likely to force the Federal Reserve to raise interest rates several more times in the coming months.
 Bank officials may even resort to further large rate hikes in a bid to stem inflation.

-A change of course after the pandemic
+A change of course following the pandemic

 When the pandemic first hit the United States, the Federal Reserve put in place a series of emergency measures to support the economy.
 Among them, the reduction of interest rates to zero, which meant that borrowing money was almost free.
 But while that “easy money” policy encouraged household and business spending, it also fueled inflation and contributed to the state of the economy today.